devbisme/skidl/docs/index.md

 Passing nets between hierarchically-organized modules can lead to long lists of arguments.
-To make the code easier to write and understand, SKiDL supports *interfaces* which are simply containers that encapsulate a number of `Bus`, `Net`, or `Pin` objects.
+To make the code easier to write and understand, SKiDL supports *interfaces* which are simply dictionaries that encapsulate a number of `Bus`, `Net`, or `Pin` objects.
 For example, here is an interface for a memory:

 ```py